College of Business

 Graduate Degrees Offered

-- Master of Business Administration (M.B.A.) - Management Emphasis
+- Master of Business Administration (M.B.A) - Marketing

 Master of Business Administration (M.B.A.)

-The Master of Business Administration (M.B.A.) is designed to provide a broad foundation in business and economics for individuals interested in a variety of managerial and/or leadership positions.
-Emphases are available in the following disciplines:
+The Master of Business Administration (M.B.A.) degree is designed to deliver management and business analysis skills that are applicable in most management positions.
+Our M.B.A. focuses on current best practices in the functional areas in business and health care, and is designed for individuals interested in a variety of managerial and/or leadership positions.
+In addition to a common set of graduate courses in the areas of Accounting, Finance, Management, Marketing, Law and Strategy, specialized emphases are available in the following disciplines:

 - Business Analytics